Sodium polysulfide

-Sodium polysulfide is a general term for salts with the formula Na_{2}S_{x}, where x = 2 to 5.
-The species S_{x}^{2−}, called polysulfide anions, include disulfide (S_{2}^{2−}), trisulfide (S_{3}^{2−}), tetrasulfide (S_{4}^{2−}), and pentasulfide (S_{5}^{2−}).
+Sodium polysulfide is a general term for salts with the formula Na2S_{x}|auto=1, where x = 2 to 5.
+The species Sx^{2−}, called polysulfide anions, include disulfide (S2(2−)), trisulfide (S3(2−)), tetrasulfide (S4(2−)), and pentasulfide (S5(2−)).
 In principle, but not in practice, the chain lengths could be longer.
 The salts are dark red solids that dissolve in water to give highly alkaline and corrosive solutions.
 In air, these salts oxidize, and they evolve hydrogen sulfide by hydrolysis.

 Structure

-The polysulfide anions form chains with S---S bond distances around 2 Å in length.
+The polysulfide anions form chains with S\sS bond distances around 200 pm in length.
 The chains adopt skewed conformations.
 In the solid state, these salts are dense solids with strong association of the sodium cations with the anionic termini of the chains.

-S_{4}^{2−} from the crystal structure, highlighting its skewed conformation.
+S4(2−) from the crystal structure, highlighting its skewed conformation.

-S_{5}^{2−} from the crystal structure, highlighting its skewed conformation.
+S5(2−) from the crystal structure, highlighting its skewed conformation.

 Production and occurrence

 Sodium polysulfide can be produced by dissolving sulfur in a solution of sodium sulfide.
 Alternatively they are produced by the redox reaction of aqueous sodium hydroxide with sulfur at elevated temperatures.
 Finally they arise by the reduction of elemental sulfur with sodium, a reaction often conducted in anhydrous ammonia.

 These salts are used in the production of polysulfide polymers, as a chemical fungicide, as a blackening agent on copper jewellery, as a component in a polysulfide bromide battery, as a toner in a photochemical solution, and in the tanning industry to remove hair from hides.